 - Make a note of scratches in the paint, dents and parking scrapes, and stone chips.
 Kerb damaged wheels can be a turn-off.
 On the inside, check for scuffed trim, loose fittings, worn patches in the carpet, stains on the upholstery.

 - A good first impression starts even before the buyer arrives – good photos of your car will attract buyers in the first place so take plenty of photos, inside and out, with a neutral background.
 Be honest regarding any obvious flaws – buyers don’t like surprises when they arrive for an inspection.

 Call in a car care professional

-Chipped or scratched paint always detracts from any car’s appearance and appeal.
+Chipped or scratched paint always detracts from any car’s appearance.
 There are some simple and cost-effective repair options that can address minor scratches and dents to your car and wheels.
 It’s worth having these small repairs done prior to selling your vehicle.
 Car dealers do it all the time – that’s why they get top dollar for the cars they sell.

 Thoroughly clean it from top to bottom

 It’s amazing how many people offer their car for sale in a filthy condition.
 Before someone comes to inspect it, thoroughly clean it from top to bottom.

 It’s worth spending some time cleaning the exterior of your car carefully.

 - If the paint is looking a little tired, a mild cut and polish (using a gentle cutting compound available from any auto shop) can restore the lustre.

 - Remove anything and everything from the interior that shouldn’t be there.
 Empty all the storage pockets, consoles, ashtrays, glove box and the boot.